 - Arrive on time (10 15 minutes early is a good goal: earlier than that makes everyone uncomfortable; much later doesn't give you time to acclimate.) - Turn off your phone, iPod, etc., before entering the office.
 Greet all office personnel pleasantly and professionally.
 People at the front desk may not be officially interviewing you, but they are often asked for their opinion.
-If you have a few minutes, browse through company literature while you wait. - Greet the employer with a SMILE: - Shake hands and Smile - Make eye contact - Introduce yourself - Learn and use the interviewer's name - Engage in small talk (stick with positive topics; show you are sociable and likeable) - Watch your posture.
+If you have a few minutes, browse through company literature while you wait. - Greet the employer with a SMILE: - Shake hands and Smile - Make eye contact - Introduce yourself - Learn and use the interviewer's name - o Engage in small talk - Stick with positive topics; show you are sociable and likeable.
+People hire people they like! - Watch your posture.
 Sit up straight and lean slightly toward the interviewer.
 This helps you appear interested and engaged, whereas leaning back makes you seem too relaxed.
-Place your feet on the floor. - Use hands and arms to gesture.
-There is a fine line between being too stiff with no gestures, and letting your hands fly around uncontrollably.
-Try to be natural. - Maintain eye contact for a few seconds at a time (avoid staring) as you interact with the interviewer(s).
+Place your feet on the floor. - Use hands and arms to gesture naturally to reinforce or to illustrate a point.
+Don't let them fly around the room uncontrollably, though; that gets distracting. - Maintain eye contact for a few seconds at a time (avoid staring) as you interact with the interviewer(s).
 Smile and nod at appropriate times. - Control your voice and speak in a 'normal' conversational tone.
 Avoid talking too loudly or too softly. - Avoid verbal fillers, e.g., um, like, you know.
-They detract from your professionalism. - Match the pace of the interviewer(s).
-If they speak rapidly and are animated, reflect a similar tempo in your responses; if they are deliberate and calm, try to adapt your style to match that pace, too. - Respect the interviewer's space.
+They detract from your professionalism. - Let the interviewer set the pace.
+If he/she speaks rapidly and is quite animated, reflect a similar tempo in your responses; if he/she is more deliberate and calm, try to adapt your style to match that pace, too. - Respect the interviewer's space.
 Don't place anything on the desk.